 In April 1997, Mrs Lynne Thomson became the ninth Principal of the School.
 In 1998, Anne Symington House underwent refurbishment and renovation to convert St Mary's boarding facilities into first class accommodation.
 In September 1998, construction commenced on the performing arts centre and on 17 March 2000 The Lady Wardle Performing Arts Centre was officially opened.

 A New Millenium

 In 2003 construction commenced on the Lady Treatt Music and Dance Centre which opened in 2004.
-The school's eighty-fifth year in 2006 saw significant development of the Junior School with the addition of the Margaret Field Hall, a new Pre-primary building, new classrooms and refurbishment of existing buildings to provide a new Maths/Science Laboratory and Learning Support Centre.
+The School's 85th year in 2006 saw significant development of the Junior School with the addition of the Margaret Field Hall, a new pre-primary building, new classrooms and refurbishment of existing buildings to provide a new maths/science laboratory and Learning Support Centre.

 The St Mary's Anglican Girls' School Foundation purchased a 100 acre property at Metricup in the heart of the Margaret River Wine Region in 2005 for the School to develop a state-of-the-art outdoor education facility.
 In April 2008, St Mary's at Metricup: The Lady Treatt Centre for Learning and Leadership opened, making St Mary's the first all girls' school in Western Australia to establish such a facility.